Beatrice Lascaris di Tenda

-Family
+Origins

-Beatrice was born in 1370 or 1372 or 1376.
-She was the daughter of Pietro Balbo II and the sister of Giovanni Antonio I Lascaris Count of Tende and grew in an ancestral castle erected in a valley that opens to the north of the Col di Tenda.
-She was part of the Lascaris di Ventimiglia Conti di Tenda, a branch of the House of Ventimiglia, who were sovereigns of a large province in Maritime Alps area.
+Beatrice was born at an uncertain date probably in the 1370s (suggested dates include 1370 or 1372).
+Referred to simply as Beatrice in most sources from her time and shortly after, she was first identified as "Beatrice Tenda" by Bernardino Corio in his Milanese history first published in 1503.
+She was accordingly long considered a member of the Lascaris di Ventimiglia family of the Counts of Tenda.
+Historians hypothesized that she was the daughter of Count Antonio of Tenda by Margherita del Carretto of Finale, or of Count Guglielmo Pietro of Tenda, or of Count Pietro Balbo II of Tenda, and even suggested identifying her with Pietro Balbo's daughter Caterina, who married on 5 September 1403, supposedly changing her name to Beatrice since her husband hated the name Caterina.
+However, relatively recently analyzed primary documents have revealed that Beatrice was actually the daughter of Ruggero Cane, a captain in the service of Bernabò and Gian Galeazzo Visconti of Milan, and a cousin of her first husband, Facino Cane.
+Her mother was Giacobina Asinari.

 First marriage

-On September 2, 1403, she married Facino Cane of Montferrat, a military commander and condottiero, who usually was in the service of the Visconti dukes.
-He reputedly treated her with great consideration and respect and divided his honors and treasures with her.
+In the mid-1390s, she married Facino Cane of Montferrat, her cousin once removed who was a military commander, and condottiero, usually in the service of the Visconti of Milan.
+He reputedly treated her with great consideration and respect and divided his honours and treasures with her.
 She is said to have accompanied him in battle.

-Facino Cane died May 19, 1412 at Pavia, the very day of the assassination of Giovanni Maria Visconti, the second duke of Milan.
+Facino Cane died in Pavia on 16 May 1412, the very day of the assassination of Giovanni Maria Visconti, the second duke of Milan.
 Cane's death left Beatrice a very rich widow.
 She had four hundred thousand ducats, the domain of those towns and lands that were in her dead husband's control, and many men-at-arms.